Learning intermolecular forces at liquid-vapor interfaces: Validation of bulk liquid properties

 \section{Validation of bulk liquid properties}

-The similar loss functions obtained for ANN-SR and ANN-LR at the end of the active learning cycles ensures that models obtain similar average accuracy in their prediction of the forces relative to the reference data.
-Such agreement is a necessary but not sufficient condition for reliable predictions of the thermodynamics or dynamics.
+Both ANN-SR and ANN-LR achieve consistently small loss functions (below 50meV/\AA) by the end of their active learning cycles, although the latter models generally have smaller errors after an equivalent number of training steps.
+These small loss functions are a necessary but not sufficient condition for reliable predictions of the system thermodynamics or dynamics.
 We first focus on comparing bulk ensemble properties of the ANN models with the reference potential.
-In a homogeneous liquid, such as the interior of our slab geometry, LMF theory suggests that slowly-varying long-ranged force contributions largely cancel and short-range forces dominate the structure of the fluid.
+In a homogeneous liquid, such as the interior of our slab geometry, LMF theory suggests that slowly-varying long-ranged force contributions largely cancel and short-ranged forces dominate the structure of the fluid.
 We thus expect both ANNs to describe these properties well.
 Indeed, substantial previous work on ANN models of bulk fluids indicate that such potentials can robustly recover both the thermodynamics and dynamics of their reference systems.\cite{cisneros2016modeling,li2017machine,unke2019physnet,cubuk2017representations,Zhang2018NeurIPS,behler2007generalized,behler2011atom,Wang2018,behler2008pressure,Cheng2018,morawietz2016van,bonati2018silicon,yang2021using,Galib21,kaser2020isomerization,liu2018constructing}

 Figures~\ref{fig:bulk_properties} and \ref{fig:dft_bulk_properties} confirm that both ANN-SR and ANN-LR models are well able to describe the equilibrium structure, as encoded by the pair distribution functions $g(r)$ of the corresponding fluids.
 Further, both ANN-SR and ANN-LR models are able to describe the equilibrium diffusive dynamics as encoded by the molecular center of mass velocity autocorrelation functions, $\langle \mathbf{v}(0) \cdot \mathbf{v}(t)\rangle$.
-Both sets of properties are evaluated excluding atoms within 10 \AA \, (dipole) or 5.0 \AA \,(water) of the Gibbs dividing interface, mitigating the influence from the regions of broken translational symmetry where unbalanced long-ranged interactions may be important.
-For models of the dipolar fluid and \emph{ab initio} water, we find similar quantitative agreement between the ANN-SR, ANN-LR models and benchmark calculations.
-Further all three independently-optimized ANN models for each type, ANN-SR or ANN-LR, are consistent with little variability amongst them.
+Atoms within 10\AA~of the Gibbs dividing surface are excluded from the expectation value of the pair distribution function.
+The close agreement between ANN-SR, ANN-LR and benchmark calculations is preserved for both reference systems, and the three independently-optimized ANN models for each type, ANN-SR or ANN-LR, are consistent with little variability amongst them.